DenTelezhkin/DTCollectionViewManager/README.md

 * If `DTCollectionViewManageable` is implementing delegate method, `responds(to:)` returns true
 * If `DTCollectionViewManager` has events tied to selector being called, `responds(to:)` also returns true

 What this approach allows us to do, is configuring UICollectionView knowledge about what delegate method is implemented and what is not.
 For example, `DTCollectionViewManager` is implementing `collectionView(_:layout:sizeForItemAt:)` method, however if you don't call `sizeForCell(withItem:_:)` method, you are safe to use self-sizing cells in UICollectionView.
-While **27** delegate methods are implemented, only those that have events or are implemented by delegate will be called by `UICollectionView`.
+While a lot of delegate methods are implemented, only those that have events or are implemented by delegate will be called by `UICollectionView`.

 `DTCollectionViewManager` has the same approach for handling each delegate and datasource method: